 Sunil’s previous positions include serving as a senior attorney in DOJ’s Civil Rights Division; executive director of the District of Columbia Access to Justice Commission; associate with the law firm Crowell and Moring; law clerk for Chief Judge Edward Cahn in the Eastern District of Pennsylvania; and, teaching fellow at Georgetown University Law Center’s Institute for Public Representation.

-Sunil received his B.A. in Political Science and Economics, summa cum laude, from the University of Illinois at Urbana-Champaign, his J.D. from Yale Law School, and an LL.M in Advocacy from Georgetown University Law Center.
-He is most proud of helping to make his two young daughters diehard Chicago Cubs fans.
+Sunil is on the Board of Directors of the Center for Law and Social Policy and The Equal Rights Center.
+He is also the chair of the National Advisory Council for Asian Americans Advancing Justice – AAJC.
+He received his bachelor’s degree in Political Science and Economics, summa cum laude, from the University of Illinois at Urbana-Champaign, his J.D. from Yale Law School, and an LL.M in Advocacy from Georgetown University Law Center.
+Born and raised in Chicago, Sunil is a lifelong fan of Chicago sports teams.

 - Deputy Assistant Secretary, United States Department of Education Office for Civil Rights

 - Executive Director, District of Columbia Access to Justice Commission

 - Senior Attorney, United States Department of Justice Civil Rights Division